sandeepmj/javascript-variables-comparison-operators/README.md

 JavaScript actually has powerful **`if`** **`else`** conditional statements for such purposes.

 ### Homework

+Declare the variables that you might use to create an interactive about the following **made up** situation:

+A refugee enters how many members are in their family.
+Based on that number, you tell them how much money they will receive as assistance based on the following: Each family member is given a one-time grant of $1,000  in 2018.
+Refugee families arriving in 2019 might get more or less depending on the State Department funding priorities.
+You need to know if the head of household speaks English.
+The refugee (and their family members) will be settled in the New York City where there are 5 NGOs that might help them.
+The five NGOs are "Help Unlimited", "New Start", "Better Tomorrow", "Home Safe" and "New Home".
+The monthly estimated expenses are as follows.
+Just one person will be $800.
+A couple will be $950; A family of three will be $1000.
+A family of four will be $1100.
+A family of five and above will be a fixed $1200.

+Create a .js file and declare relevant variables.

   \*\*Due: Friday 5pm as a link to a GitHub repo that you have created AND then fill out this form (<https://goo.gl/forms/IpSJk1QhRiF2TrRH3>).